liferay/liferay-docs/develop/tutorials/articles/285-managing-user-data/managing-uad.markdown

 ## Run Service Builder!

-At this point, you're ready to run service builder.
+At this point, you're ready to run Service Builder.
 This will generate a new `-uad` module based on the values you added to `service.xml`.
 The new module is generated without a build script, so you'll need to provide a `build.gradle`.
 It should include dependencies on `kernel`, `Petra`, the `-api` module of the